gcunhase/AMICorpusXML/README.md

 1. Obtain summaries
     * Summaries are originally saved in `data/ami_public_manual_1.6.2/words/*.xml`
     * Example: `EN2001a.A.words.xml`
         * Meeting name: `EN2001`
         * Meetings are divided into 1 hour parts: `a` (each hour is a consecutive lowercase letter)
         * Speaker: `A` (usually there are four speakers named A, B, C and D, but E is sometimes also present)
+    * How:
         * Each `.xml` file has a number of tags with the words and their respective times in the audio/video file.
-In order for us to extract the summaries, we have to put those words back together in sentences and paragraphs.
-Thus xml parsing is required.
+        * In order for us to extract the summaries, we have to put those words back together in sentences and paragraphs.
+        * Thus `xml` parsing is required.
     * Output: 2 folders with corresponding .txt files
         * `data/ami-transcripts-speaker/`: meeting transcripts for each speaker
         * `data/ami-transcripts/`: complete meeting transcripts (all speakers together)

 2. Obtain abstractive summaries
     * Located in `data/ami_public_manual_1.6.2/abstractive/*.xml`
+    * How:
         * Extract text between `abstract` tag
         * Text between `abstract` tag is composed of text in `sentence` tags
         * Return all these tags as a paragraph
     * Output: `data/ami-summary/abstractive/`

-3. Obtain extractive summaries
-    * Located in `data/ami_public_manual_1.6.2/extractive/*.xml`
-    * Output: `data/ami-summary/extractive/`

 ## Notes
 * XML reader in Python:
     * Minidom vs Element Tree: [Reading XML files in Python](http://stackabuse.com/reading-and-writing-xml-files-in-python/)